viewizard/astromenace/docs/CONTRIBUTING.md

+# Contribution License Agreement

+If you want/plan to contribute, we ask you to sign a [CLA](https://cla-assistant.io/viewizard/astromenace) (Contribution License Agreement).
+A friendly bot will remind you about it when you submit a pull-request.

 # AstroMenace Coding Standards & Guidelines

 This document defines the AstroMenace coding standards and style, all code contributions are expected to adhere to the rules described below.